PixilatedEngineer/NetRelay/README.md

 # Prerequisites
 You need to install the following before you start:

-**Debian**—(n/a)
-**Apache**— ```yum install apache```
+**Apache**— yum install apache
-**MySQL**— ```sudo yum install mysql-server``` **Python**—(already installed in Debian) **PHP**—```sudo yum install php php-mysql php-devel php-gd php-pecl-memcache php-pspell php-snmp php-xmlrpc php-xml```
+**MySQL**— sudo yum install mysql-server **Python**—(installed in Debian by default) **PHP**—sudo yum install php php-mysql php-devel php-gd php-pecl-memcache php-pspell php-snmp php-xmlrpc php-xml

 # Installation Overview
-You can use root to install everything, as it keeps you from having to worry about of fix Apache folder permissions issues.
+You can use root to install NetRelay, as it keeps you from having to worry about or fix Apache folder permissions issues.
 If you want to install RelayControl as another user then you will have to set folder and user permissions issues for that yourself as we do not explain those here.

 1. Clone Git repository.
 2. Copy that to Apache document root.
-3. Install MySQL server, change root password.
+3. Install MySQL server.
+Change MySQL root password.
-4. Create RelayControl Database.
+4. Create RelayControl database.
-5. Create Replay Control Tables.
+5. Populate ReplayControl tables.
-6. Open Application index.php page and verify it works.
+6. Open Application index.php page and verify that it works.

 # Clone Git Repository